Small gauge transformations and universal geometry in heterotic theories: The Hodge decomposition and the moduli space metric

 \subsection{Comments}

 We pause to make some comments on results so far.
 First, we now see how quantum corrections modify the field deformations: they do so by the exact and co-exact pieces.
 These pieces are determined by contractions of zeroth order harmonic representatives with the background fields.
-The harmonic representatives are a linear combination of elements of $H^1(X, \ccT_X^{(0,1)}) \oplus H^1(X, \ccT_X^{(1,0)}) \oplus H^1(X, \mbox{End}\,V)$.
+The harmonic representatives are a linear combination of elements of $H^1\big(X, {\mathcal T}_X^{(0,1)}\big) \oplus H^1\big(X, {\mathcal T}_X^{(1,0)}\big) \oplus H^1(X, \operatorname{End} V)$.
 The role of Atiyah equation and anomaly cancellation is to determine which linear combinations to take.
-For example, we need conditions like \beq \eeq The elements that satisfy these equations form a vector space which is related to a first cohomology of an appropriate bundle, see \cite{delaOssa:2014cia,delaOssa:2014msa, Garcia-Fernandez:2015hja, Anderson:2014xha, Garcia-Fernandez:2018ypt} building on the work of \cite{Melnikov:2011ez} who describe the zeroth order in $\ap$ deformations at the level of a non--linear sigma models, taking into account gauge symmetries.
-However, in constructing these bundles it is convenient to treat deformations of the spin connection $\fD_\a \Th$ as independent degrees of freedom.
+For example, we need conditions like

+The elements that satisfy these equations form a vector space which is related to a first cohomology of an appropriate bundle, see \cite{Anderson:2014xha,delaOssa:2014msa,delaOssa:2014cia, Garcia-Fernandez:2015hja, Garcia-Fernandez:2018ypt} building on the work of \cite{Melnikov:2011ez} who describe the zeroth order in $\alpha^{\backprime}$ deformations at the level of a non-linear sigma models, taking into account gauge symmetries.
+However, in constructing these bundles it is convenient to treat deformations of the spin connection $\mathfrak{D}_\alpha \Theta$ as independent degrees of freedom.
 Doing so gives rise to additional but unphysical directions in the fibres of the bundle and one needs to presumably perform an additional quotient to get the physical degrees of freedom.
-In \eqref{eq:obstructions} we have not treated $\fD_\a \Th$ as an independent degree of freedom.
-Instead we have used \eqref{eq:spinmoduli} relating $\fD_\a \Th$ to the metric moduli.
+In~\eqref{eq:obstructions} we have not treated $\mathfrak{D}_\alpha \Theta$ as an independent degree of freedom.
+Instead we have used~\eqref{eq:spinmoduli} relating $\mathfrak{D}_\alpha \Theta$ to deformations of the metric.
 This should amount to a quotient of the cohomology but seeing this remains future work.

-Second, the analysis performed here is complementary to finding how the background fields are corrected perturbatively in $\ap$, see for example \cite{Witten:1985bz,Witten:1986kg,Gillard:2003jh,Anguelova:2010ed}.
+Second, the analysis performed here is complementary to finding how the background fields are corrected perturbatively in $\alpha^{\backprime}$, see for example~\cite{Anguelova:2010ed,Gillard:2003jh, Witten:1985bz,Witten:1986kg}.
 In these works the gauge-fixing for the corrections to the background is discussed.
-Recall that we assume a perturbative string background in which the 10--dimensional dilaton is a constant, see \cite{Anguelova:2010ed} for more details.
+Recall that we assume a perturbative string background in which the 10-dimensional dilaton is a constant, see Appendix~\ref{s:dilatongauge}.